BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm days and cooler evenings.
-Comfortable walking shoes are essential as you'll be doing a lot of exploring.
-A light scarf can be useful for modesty at religious sites or to protect yourself from the sun.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+A light scarf can be useful for both sun protection and modesty.

 Weather Details